Temperature & Shelf Life: The Arrhenius Equation in Confectionery

 Temperature: The Universal Reaction Accelerator

-Every 10°C increase in storage temperature roughly doubles the rate of quality degradation in confectionery products.
-This isn't approximation—it's chemistry, quantified by the Arrhenius equation and validated across thousands of food systems.
+Every 10°C increase in storage temperature raises the rate of quality degradation in confectionery products roughly 2–3× (Q10 ≈ 2–3, depending on the reaction).
+This isn’t hand-waving—it’s chemistry, quantified by the Arrhenius equation and observed across thousands of food systems.

 When a confectioner says ‘store in a cool, dry place,’ they’re invoking fundamental thermodynamics.
 Higher temperatures mean molecules move faster, collide more frequently, and react more readily.
 For confectionery, this translates to faster microbial growth, accelerated oxidation, increased moisture migration, and quicker crystallization.
 The relationship isn’t linear—it’s exponential.